 In this article, Nelson argues that Blacks and other traditionally under-represented groups struggling with college courses such as math and science can succeed when alternative pedagogies are used.
 He describes research by Treisman and others demonstrating the positive effect of using collaborative small groups with these students and offers additional active teaching strategies leading to "massive differences in overall student achievement," especially with students from non-traditional backgrounds.

-Multicultural Teaching & Learning Resources (University of Minnesota, Center for Teaching and Learning).
+Multicultural Teaching & Learning Resources (University of Minnesota, Office for Equity and Diversity).

 This inclusive site offers a wide array of online materials and links to relevant sites for understanding and dealing effectively with diversity in the classroom and throughout campus.
 Includes materials on designing courses that honor diversity and provide multicultural content.